constantinekladko/Cloudessa-Documentation/CloudessaRADIUSManual.md

 To perform two-factor authentication into Cloudessa RADIUS

-* enter a password composed of your regular password and the six digit pin, separated by a comma `login:test`
+* enter the password composed of your regular password and the six digit code, separated by a comma

+    `login:test`

     `password:mypassword,315739`